-The Commission on Human Rights Board (“CHR Board”) is a quasi-judicial, as well as an advisory board, charged with the enforcement of Miami-Dade County's Human Rights Ordinance, Chapter 11A of the Miami-Dade County Code as amended.
-The Human Rights Ordinance makes it unlawful to discriminate against any person in Miami-Dade County in employment; housing; public accommodations; and credit and financing practices on the basis of race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, marital status, familial status, sexual orientation, source of income, gender identity or expression, and/or status as a victim of domestic violence, dating violence, or stalking, and/or source of income.
+The Commission on Human Rights Board (“CHR Board”) is a quasi-judicial, as well as advisory, board charged with the enforcement of Miami-Dade County's Human Rights Ordinance, Chapter 11A of the Miami-Dade County Code, as amended.
+The Human Rights Ordinance makes it unlawful to discriminate against any person in Miami-Dade County in employment; housing; public accommodations; and credit and financing practices on the basis of race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, marital status, familial status, sexual orientation, gender identity or expression, and/or status as a victim of domestic violence, dating violence, or stalking, and/or source of income.

 The CHR Board also enforces the Miami-Dade County Family Leave Ordinance (Article V of Chapter 11A of the Miami-Dade County Code) and the Domestic Violence Leave Ordinance (Article VIII of Chapter 11A of the Miami-Dade County Code).
 The CHR Board’s mission is to reduce discrimination in Miami-Dade County and promote equal treatment for all persons in employment, housing, public accommodations, and credit and financing.

 CHR Board Members are appointed by the BCC to serve in a voluntary capacity assisting in addressing issues of discrimination countywide.
-The CHR Board consists of twenty-six (26) members who serve a term of eight (8) consecutive years or as long as their appointing commissioner holds office.
+The CHR Board consists of 26 members who serve a term of eight consecutive years or as long as their appointing commissioner holds office.
 All CHR Board Members must reside within Miami-Dade County.

 Duties and Responsibilities